Militarism: Venezuela

 Militarism in Venezuela follows the cult and myth of Simón Bolívar, known as the liberator of Venezuela.
 For much of the 1800s, Venezuela was ruled by powerful, militarist leaders known as caudillos.
 Between 1892 and 1900 alone, six rebellions occurred and 437 military actions were taken to obtain control of Venezuela.
 With the military controlling Venezuela for much of its history, the country practiced a "military ethos", with civilians today still believing that military intervention in the government is positive, especially during times of crisis, with many Venezuelans believing that the military opens democratic opportunities instead of blocking them.

 Much of the modern political movement behind the Fifth Republic of Venezuela, ruled by the Bolivarian government established by Hugo Chávez, was built on the following of Bolívar and such militaristic ideals.

+Syria

+The history of Syrian militarism begins in 1963, when the army staged a military coup against the democratically elected president Nazim al-Qudsi and brought the Ba'ath Party to power, beginning a new era in Syrian history.
+It was after this coup that Syria turned towards militarization, and with each new internal party coup it increased.
+Neo-Ba'athism (whose supporters came to power in 1966) differed greatly from the standard version of Ba'athism, including the idea of strong militarization.

+In 1970 (after another coup), military General Hafez al-Assad came to power.
+His regime turned out to be the most stable and long-lasting.
+Assad also conducted an active campaign to militarize Syrian society throughout his rule to resist Israel, including alone (starting in the 80s).
+This policy led to Syria becoming one of the most militarized countries in the world with a large and professional army with high number of soldiers, Air Force and tank fleets.

+However, by December 2024, after 13 years of brutal civil war, the Syrian army had become largely degraded and weakened, due to problems such as widespread corruption, lack of fuel for armored vehicles, a ruined economy (which made it impossible for the regime to support its military spending on its own), and low morale among its soldiers.
+All of this led to the surprisingly rapid collapse of the Bashar Assad's regime as a result of several surprise offensives by the Syrian opposition.